How to read the rating of online casinos and slot machines

 Why not blindly believe the reviews?

-Reviews are an important but subjective source.
-Here's why:
+Feedback is an important but subjective source.
+That's why:

 - Fraudulent casinos often wind up positive reviews

-- Dissatisfied players leave negative due to their own mistakes (for example, they did not read the terms of the bonus)
+- Disgruntled players leave negative due to their own mistakes (for example, they did not read the terms of the bonus)

 - Detailed, neutral feedback with facts have value